The Know, a daily YouTube show presenting news across pop culture, primarily focused on video games.

 RT Life, which are videos the employees make of the various antics they get up to instead of working.

 The Gauntlet, a series where several gamers take each other on in a video game tournament similar to a reality television show in order to win ten thousand dollars, with Burnie as the Games Master and Brooke, Caleb, Gus, and Joel as team coaches.

 A Simple Walk (Into Mordor), where Chris and Kerry have six days to walk from Hobbiton to Mordor - or rather, their respective filming locations.

 Lazer Team, the company's first feature-length, live-action film currently in pre-production.
 It will be a sci-fi comedy.
-They held an Indiegogocampaign which became the most successful fully-funded project ever on the site.
+They held an Indiegogocampaign which for a couple months became the most successful fully-funded project ever on the site.

-They now have a TV and movie-themed podcast named Screen Play.
+They now have a TV and movie-themed podcast named Screen Play, hosted by JJ.